Skip to product information

 Q: Can hibiscus be used in DIY hair and skin routines?

-A: Yes.
-A cooled, well-strained infusion is often used in simple external rinse-style preparations.
+A: Yes, a cooled, well-strained infusion can be used in simple external rinse-style preparations.

 Q: Why does hibiscus change colour in different formulas?